msolefonte/vco/docs/realms-of-chaos/cathay.md

 ## Miao Ying: The Northern Provinces

 * **Route I - In Harmony**
-    * Control provinces (Unify Grand Cathay):
+  * Maintain control of the following provinces:
-        * Broken Lands of Tian Li, Celestial Riverlands, Forests of the Moon, Gunpowder Road, Imperial Road, Lands of Stone and Steel, Warpstone Desert and Wastelands of Jinshen
+    * Gunpowder Road, Lands of Stone and Steel, Imperial Road, Forests of the Moon, Celestial Riverlands, Broken Lands of Tian Li, Wastelands of Jinshen, Warpstone Desert
-    * Control provinces (The Great Bastion):
-        * Central Great Bastion, Eastern Great Bastion and Western Great Bastion
+  * **Reward**:
+    * _An Empire United_: Growth: +60, Control: +4, Bound spell: Ancestral Warriors (faction leader)

-* **Route II - Cool and Aloof**
+* **Route II - Cold and Aloof**
+  * Control the following 3 settlements:
+    * Snake Gate, Dragon Gate, Turtle Gate
+  * Construct the Ninth Wall landmark
-    * Destroy factions:
+  * Destroy the following factions:
-        * Clan Eshin, Dissenter Lords of Jinshen, Rebel Lords of Nan-Yang and Sarthorael's Watchers
-    * Build (The Great Bastion):
+    * The Ecstatic Legions, Oracles of Tzeentch, Clan Eshin
-        * 3x Bastion Fortress
+  * **Reward**:
+    * _Unreachable_: Barrier hit points: +600 for all units when defending settlements, Melee defence: +6 when defending

-* **Route III - Nan-Gau-style Chicken**
+* **Route III - The Northern Expedition**
+  * Search the following Dark Fortresses for the Old One Relic:
+    * Red Fortress, The Volary, Zerulous, City of Splinters, The Gallows Tree, The Writhing Fortress, The Sunken Sewers, Blood Haven, The Crystal Spires, Black Rock, Infernius, The Silvered Tower of Sorcerers, The Shifting Monolith, The Palace of Ruin
-    * Destroy factions:
+  * **Reward**:
-        *  All-Seeing Eye, Broken Wheel, Flaming Scribes, Oracles of Tzeentch and Sarthorael's Watchers
+    * _Upgraded Wu Xing Compass_: Wu Xing Compass cooldown: -1 turns, Enables Burning Alignment for Wu Xing War Compasses, Corruption -8 (all provinces)

 ## Zhao Ming: The Western Provinces

 * **Route I - Iron into Gold**
-    * Amass a Treasury of 500048
-    * Complete the Ivory Road with at least 9 caravans
+  * Complete the Ivory Road with at least 9 caravans.
-    * Trade a minimum of 13140 goods with the west
+  * Trade a minimum of 13140 goods with the west.
-* **Route II - In Harmony**
-    * Control provinces (Unify Grand Cathay):
+  * Control the following settlement:
-        * Broken Lands of Tian Li, Celestial Riverlands, Forests of the Moon, Gunpowder Road, Imperial Road, Lands of Stone and Steel, Warpstone Desert and Wastelands of Jinshen
+    * Shang-Yang
-    * Control provinces (The Great Bastion):
+  * Construct The Great Embassy landmark
-        * Central Great Bastion, Eastern Great Bastion and Western Great Bastion
+  * **Reward**:
+    * _Global Influence_: Diplomatic relations: +40 with High Elves, Bretonnia, Dwarfs, The Empire

+* **Route II - All That Glitters Is Not Gold**
+  * Raze or conquer the following settlements:
+    * Seep-Gore, Hell Pit, Castle Drakenhof, Castle Drachenfels, Crookback Mountain
+  * **Reward**:
+    * _The Warpstone Hoard_: Spell Flensing Ruin for Zhao Ming (cooldown and mana cost reduced), Skaven corruption +13 for Zhao Ming, Army ability: Warpstone Doomrocket (one use per battle (all armies)

-* **Route III - Don't Thread on Ming**
+* **Route III - Don't Tread on Ming**
-    * Control provinces:
+  * Maintain control of the following provinces:
-        * Ancient Giant Lands, Bone Road, Gash Kadrak, Ice Pass, Ivory Road, Mountains of Mourn, Path to the East and Wyrm Pass
+    * Ivory Road, Wyrm Pass, Ice Pass
+  * Raze or conquer the following settlements:
-    * Destroy factions:
+    * Black Fortress
-        * Goldtooth
+  * **Reward**:
+    * _Safe Roads_: Maximum cargo capacity: +100% for caravans, Income from trade tariffs: +60%